A New Spirituality of Old Ideas

 Humanistic Religion

-Siddhartha’s nontheistic approach and his rejection of a Supreme Soul, as well as an ultimate Source of reality, left his followers with few spiritual alternatives and little motivation for authentic contact with either a divine Creator or spirit personalities.
+Siddhartha’s nontheistic approach and his rejection of a Supreme Soul and an ultimate Source of reality left his followers with few spiritual alternatives and little motivation for authentic contact with either a divine Creator or spirit personalities.
 Subsequently, some branches of Buddhism have become merely philosophical—an exalted humanism.
-Even the words of the current Dalai Lama reflect this philosophy: “The most important thing is to be a good human being… Whether you believe in God or not does not matter so much, whether you believe in Buddha or not does not matter so much…”
+Even the words of the current Dalai Lama reflect this philosophy: “The most important thing is to be a good human being… Whether you believe in God or not does not matter so much, whether you believe in Buddha or not does not matter so much…” (Kindness, Clarity, and Insight, 2013).

-Without a doubt, it is important for all of us to be good human beings.
+Without a doubt, we all need to be good human beings.
 It is also understandable that humanist inclinations are widely popular among Buddhists and most New Age followers, if not society at large.
-Humanism, while changed over the years, is a well-intentioned philosophy that focuses on human welfare, advocates freedom and progress, and has faith in science and reason, all of which are highly commendable and desirable sentiments.
+Humanism, while evolving over the years, is a well-intentioned philosophy that focuses on human welfare, advocates freedom and progress, and has faith in science and reason, all of which are highly commendable and desirable.

 But humanism also rejects religion, revelation, and the supernatural as potential sources of change, although this was not always the case.
-Before the growing conflict between science and religion in the 18th century, God remained as creator and supreme authority.
-But as the rebellion against church authority gained ground, humanists eventually rejected all religion in favor of human agency, thereby creating a scientific or secular humanism.
+Before the growing conflict between science and religion in the 18th century, God remained the creator and supreme authority.
+But as the rebellion against church authority gained ground, humanists eventually rejected religion in favor of human agency, thereby creating a form of scientific or secular humanism.

 At the time, this was a reasonable reaction to the oppressive power of the church and its intractable dogma.
-It was a way of taking responsibility for human progress out of the hands of religious organizations and putting things squarely in the hands of humanity by asserting that such things as civilization, ethics, morals, and compassion are human obligations, not religious ones.
+It was a way of taking responsibility for human progress out of the hands of religious organizations and putting it squarely in the hands of humanity, asserting that such things as civilization, ethics, morals, and compassion are human obligations, not religious ones.

 Overall, humanism is an advanced humanitarian philosophy, if not a secular religion in its own right.
 In general, I agree with most of its ideas and ideals, except for its rejection of God and spiritual powers as potential sources of positive change and moral direction.